 Today’s IT systems are generating, collecting, and processing more data than ever before.
 And, they are dealing with highly complex processes (that are being automated) and integrations between systems and devices that cut across typical organizational boundaries.
 At the same time, IT systems are expected to be developed more quickly and cheaply, while also being highly available, scalable, and resilient.

-To achieve these aims, developers are adopting architectural styles and programming paradigms, such as micoservices, event-driven architecture, DevOps, and more.
+To achieve these aims, developers are adopting architectural styles and programming paradigms, such as microservices, event-driven architecture, DevOps, and more.
 New tools and frameworks are being built to help developers deliver on these expectations.

-Developers are combining Event Driven Architecture (EDA) and Microservices architectural styles to build systems that are extremely scalable, available, fault tolerant, concurrent, and easy to develop and maintain.
+Developers are combining event-driven architecture (EDA) and microservices architectural styles to build systems that are extremely scalable, available, fault tolerant, concurrent, and easy to develop and maintain.

 In this article, I’ll discuss the architectural characteristics, complexities, concerns, key architectural considerations, and best practices when using these two architectural styles to build these systems.
 Although components such as APIs, API gateways, and UIs are architecturally significant, I will focus primarily on event-driven microservices only in this article.

-Event Driven Architecture (EDA) has existed for a long time.
+Event-driven architecture (EDA) has existed for a long time.
 Cloud, microservices, and serverless programming paradigms and sophisticated development frameworks are increasing the applicability of EDA in solving mission critical business problems in real time.
 Technologies and Platforms such as Kafka, IBM Cloud Pak for Integration, and Lightbend, and development frameworks such as Spring Cloud Stream, Quarkus, and Camel all provide first class support to EDA development.
 EDA is also extended for streaming data processing which is a requirement for developing real-time artificial intelligence or machine learning solutions.
 The article “Advantages of event-driven architecture” defines EDA and explains why developers should use it.

-Microservices Architecture is being widely adopted and used in transformation projects that involve breaking monolithic applications into self-contained, independently deployed services that are identified using domain-driven design.
-A good introduction of Microservices Architecture and its characteristics can be found in Martin Fowler & James Lewis article.
+Microservices architecture is being widely adopted and used in transformation projects that involve breaking monolithic applications into self-contained, independently deployed services that are identified using domain-driven design.
+A good introduction of microservices architecture and its characteristics can be found in Martin Fowler & James Lewis article.
 Microservices can expose APIs and have interfaces for producing and consuming events to seamlessly integrate with EDA.
 Many of its characteristics make it a good candidate for combining it with EDA.
 The article “Challenges and benefits of the microservice architectural style” discusses the challenges that developers face when implementing microservices.

 The following table shows how these two architectural styles compliment each other: